-(c) The objection must include an initial hearing date from the judge's web page or from the court's case manager and must state immediately below the title:
+(c) An objection to claim may include an initial hearing date obtained from the judge's web page or case manager.
+If an initial hearing date is scheduled, the objection must state in bold print immediately below the title:

 This is an objection to your claim.
-The objecting party is asking the court to disallow the claim that you filed in this bankruptcy case.
-You should immediately contact the objecting party to resolve the dispute.
-If you do not reach an agreement, you must file a response to this objection and send a copy of your response to the objecting party within 30 days after the objection was served on you.
-Your response must state why the objection is not valid.
+This objection asks the Court to disallow the claim that you filed in this bankruptcy case.
 If you do not file a response within 30 days after the objection was served on you, your claim may be disallowed without a hearing.

-A hearing has been set on this matter on [date] at [time] in courtroom , [address].
+A hearing has been set on this matter on [date] at [time] in Courtroom \\\\\, address].

-- (d) The objecting party must serve the objection on the claimant, the claimant's counsel, the debtor, the debtor's counsel, and the trustee at least 30 days before the initial hearing date. - (e) Unless otherwise ordered by the court or by consent of the parties, the initial hearing will be non-evidentiary and used as a scheduling conference.
+(d) Unless otherwise ordered by the Court or by consent of the parties, the initial hearing will be non-evidentiary and used as a scheduling conference.
 The parties should confer prior to the initial hearing regarding any required discovery and other issues necessary for a trial on the merits.
 Notwithstanding the foregoing, the failure of either party to appear at the initial hearing may result in the summary disposition of the objection.
-Agreed orders may be presented at the initial hearing or filed prior to the initial hearing. - (f) Omnibus objections to claims are permitted with prior court approval.
-A motion should be filed with a proposed procedure for the handling of omnibus objections. - (g) Objections to certain claims in chapter 13 cases are governed by BLR 3015-1.
-Objections governed by BLR 3015-1 are not governed by this rule.
+Agreed orders may be presented at the initial hearing or filed prior to the initial hearing.